Securing your database connections is a critical aspect of application security, especially when your application deals with sensitive data.

 ActiveRecord::ConnectionNotEstablished: TLS/SSL error: self-signed certificate in certificate chain

-Investigating the Certificate
+Investigating Certificate Issues

 openssl x509 -in us-west-2-bundle.pem -text -noout